Municipal Trash Cans

 Why Municipal Trash Cans?

-The Citywide Municipal Trash Can Program will deliver a composite resin container to every household that currently gets City trash removal service.
-The cans will remain the property of the City, and will be assigned to the specific address.
-Residents will not be charged for the cans, but are expected to place their trash into bags before putting the trash in the cans.
-The cans should not be altered or defaced with letters, names, stickers, numbers, or symbols.
+In 2016 the Citywide Municipal Trash Can Program delivered a composite resin container to every household that gets City trash removal services.
+The cans remain the property of the City, assigned to the specific address.
+Residents are not charged for the cans, but are expected to place their trash into bags before putting the trash in the cans.

 Who is providing the cans?

-Schaefer Systems International, Inc., of Charlotte, N.C., won a nationwide open bidding process to provide the cans.
+Schaefer Systems International, Inc., of Charlotte, N.C., won a nationwide, open bid to provide the cans.
 Schaefer cans are in use in jurisdictions across the country, and recently were adopted in the Maryland towns of Indian Head and LaPlata.

 May I use additional, personal cans?